Do you want to redirect users to a random post in WordPress?

-Why You Should Redirect Users to a Random Post?
+When to Redirect Users to a Random Post

-One solution is to redirect visitors to a random post using a button or a link.
-This helps readers discover new blog posts they may not have otherwise visited, which can increase pageviews and reduce the bounce rate in WordPress.
+By sending visitors to a random post, they can discover new articles they may not have visited.
+This can increase pageviews and reduce the bounce rate in WordPress.

 That being said, let’s take a look at how to redirect users to a random post in WordPress.